 Research Integrity, Ethics and Compliance

-The Research Integrity, Ethics and Compliance Unit promotes the responsible conduct of research and teaching.
+The Research Integrity Unit promotes the responsible conduct of research and teaching.
 The Unit provides advice on aspects of research integrity and supports the University's ethics and compliance committees.

 More information on these areas is outlined below.

 Charles Sturt University is committed to the responsible conduct of research.
 Our expectation is that research is to be conducted responsibly, ethically and with integrity.